 We chose a very unusual hotel for our overnight stay in the city, close to the Vatican (more on the hotel later).
 Since we would be short on time, we limited our activities to a trip to St Peters Basilica and dinner at TripAdvisor’s top-rated Machiavelli’s Club.

-Apart from walking, to travel around the city we used the cheap and efficient metro service.
+Apart from walking, we used the cheap and efficient metro service to travel around the city.
 Our budget for this short stopover in Rome was around €200 for the pair of us, including hotel, restaurant, travelling around, snacks and sundries.

 If you enjoyed Rome – An Inexpensive Start, check out our Short Breaks and City Stops.
 You may also like: